-Sequin fabric can look wonderful when added to a garment or home decor project, however it can be difficult to work with.
-Ashley Hough gives you tips for sewing sequin fabric that will make cutting out and working with the fabric much easier.
+Sequin fabric can look wonderful when added to a garment or home decor project, but it can be difficult to work with.
+Ashley Hough gives you tips for sewing sequin fabric that will make cutting and working with the fabric much easier.

 When sewing sequin fabric, it is important to know what kind of sequin fabric you are working with.
 There are two main types of sequin fabric and Ashley shares both types with you.
 The types of sequin fabric are determined by how the sequins are attached to the base fabric, which is generally either with glue or they are sewn in place.
 Ashley also shows some of the different ways that sequins can be sewn onto fabric, either tightly or loosely spaced all over the fabric or sewn in just some areas.
 Ashley then gives tips on cutting out sequin fabric including using a dedicated pair of scissors since plastic sequins can dull fabric scissors quickly.